Nike-Inc/gradle-redwiggler-plugin/README.md

 The plugin adds the following task:

-+ runRedWigglerReport : runs the contract test report based on the locations of the markdown and test results
++ redwiggler: runs the contract test report based on the locations of the markdown and test results
++ redwigglerGenerateClasspath: generated the classpath for redwiggler to run
++ redwigglerEndpointSpecificationProvider: creates the endpoint specification provider

 ## Configurations